What Is 5'2 Ft In Inches

 Definition of Foot and Inch

 A foot, denoted as 'ft' or ' ', is a unit of length equal to 12 inches.
 The origin of the foot as a unit of measurement dates back to ancient times, with varying standards used across different cultures.
-However, the modern foot is standardized to be exactly 30.48 centimeters.
+That said, the modern foot is standardized to be exactly 30.48 centimeters.

 The Scientific Foundation